-The following table summarizes the Company's restricted stock units activity during the year ended December 31, 2022:
+The following table summarizes the Company's restricted stock units activity during the year ended December 31, 2023:

-Restricted Stock Units Weighted average fair value
+Restricted Stock Units We eighted average fair value

-Outstanding at December 31, 2021 \$ -
+Outstanding at December 31, 2022 1,003 \$ 120.02

-Granted 63,867 17.93
+Granted 60,000 1.13

-Released (41,867) 24.50
+Released (61,001) 3.07

-Cancelled (10,000) -
+Cancelled (2) 386.40

-Outstanding at December 31, 2022 12,000 \$ 9.95
+Outstanding at December 31, 2023 \$

-The remaining awards outstanding are subject to time-based vesting conditions and are scheduled to vest by December 2023.
-The estimated fair value of each of the Company's restricted stock unit awards was determined on the date of grant based on the closing price of the Company's common stock on the previous trading date.
+The estimated fair value of each of the Company's restricted stock unit awards granted in 2023 was determined on the date of grant based on the closing price of the Company's common stock on the previous trading date.
+The restricted stock unit awards granted in 2023 were immediately vested and there were no other valuation inputs used for the estimated fair value.